bjpop/rubra/README.txt

 to run in the stage).
 The --style argument says what to do with the pipeline:
 "run" means "perform the out-of-date steps in the pipeline".
 The default style is "print" which just displays what the pipeline would do if it were run.
 You can get a diagram of the pipeline using the "flowchart" style.
+You can touch all files in order using the "touchfiles" style, which is mostly useful for forcing Ruffus to acknowledge that a set of steps is up to date.

 Configuration:
 --------------